Namwenyo/test2/README.md

 Two queries were tested:

-Lazy loading – fetches posts per author as needed (multiple queries)
+Lazy loading: fetches posts per author as needed (multiple queries)

-Eager loading (joinedload) – fetches all authors and posts in one query.
+Eager loading (joinedload): fetches all authors and posts in one query.

 The number of SQL queries executed was printed and compared.